 The fact is that travel is one of my greatest joys and I don’t want to give it up.
 I try to compensate through efforts in other areas, and to remember that natural resources and native populations under threat can be bolstered and protected by responsible tourism.
 The dream: that our political leaders will grow a backbone and work with business to create a future in which long-distance travel is more sustainable, whether because of improved technology or policy or, ideally, a combination of the two.

-In the meantime, is it OK to continue to enjoy the perks of our times in moderation?
+In the meantime, is it OK to continue to enjoy the perks of our times conscientiously and in moderation?
 The conclusion I’ve arrived at is shaky at best: I hope so.